7targets/7targets-docs/_posts/2024-04-02-how-to-identify-dropped-leads-using-7ts-chrome-extension.md

 ![chrome Extensions](../images/chromeextension-login.jpg)

-With the 7Targets Chrome Extension authorized, it can now effectively identify dropped leads in your Gmail, and then you can take proactive steps to reactivate them, boosting your sales and business growth.
+With the 7Targets Chrome Extension authorized, it can now effectively identify dropped leads in your Gmail, and you can take proactive steps to reactivate them, boosting your sales and business growth.

-## Dropped Lead Identification
+## Dropped Lead Identification {#dropped-lead-identification}

 Once you've authorized the 7Targets Chrome Extension and ensured it has access to your logged-in Gmail account, you can identify dropped leads.
 Here's how: